AlexanderB1290/oracle-cando-workshop/springboot-sample/README.md

 ### Access the sample application ###

-On the Dashboard of your Oracle Cloud services, click on the Application Container service and click **Open Services Console**.
+On the Dashboard of your Oracle Cloud services, click on the Application Container service and click **Open Service Console**.
 You should see your Spring Boot sample application in the list.
 Click the application's URL to test.

 ![alt text](images/17.accs.console.png "ACCS Console")